Doing your PhD can feel so much better than this.

 What you will get in the membership

-Three 50min sessions a week
+Three 50min group coaching sessions per weekÂ

 Online group coaching (10 weeks/quarter) – you can watch others get coached and volunteer for one-to-one coaching yourself.
+(You don't need to come to all of them - they're then when you need them!)

-Access to our exclusive Slack community
+Asynchronous coaching and access to our exclusive Slack communityÂ

 This self-paced resource helps you figure out how you supervise yourself at the moment, how that’s affecting your progress, and how to become the best possible supervisor for yourself in the future.